Qollabor/qollabor-ui/README.md

 # Cafienne-UI

-This is the Cafienne-UI which serves as a front-end for the Cafienne case file engine.
+This is the prototype Cafienne-UI which serves as a front-end for the Cafienne case file engine.

+Note: For authentication auth0 is used.
+This is not implemented the way it formally should.
+Because this UI is only for demo purposes we just made it work.

 The UI is built using: